pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 if we completed a full Python Command every time you pressed a Key inside the Drawing Window.
 Or we could rewrite our Arrow Keys Demo to have 4 Turtles draw it, not just 1.
-Or we could figure out how to show the Turtle even after you split a gShell Tab with ⌃B ⇧" and then moved the Turtle between Splits with ⌃B ↑ and  ⌃B ↓.
+Or we could figure out how to show the Turtle even after you split a gCloud Shell Tab with ⌃B ⇧" and then moved the Turtle between Splits with ⌃B ↑ and  ⌃B ↓.
-The replIt Shell has much the same disappear-the-Turtle bug, if you do run the replIt Turtle and the Chat in separate Browser Windows. gShell can't do separate Windows inside the same Browser
+The replIt Shell has much the same disappear-the-Turtle bug, if you do run the replIt Turtle and the Chat in separate Browser Windows. gCloud Shell can't do separate Windows inside the same Browser

 And so on and on and on.
 Choices and choices and choices, each with intricate and unpredictable consequences.